noam-r/honeypot/README.md

 ```
 Edit the file with your favorite editor to configure the system.

+Make sure you have writing permission on 2 directories:
+* cache [where the template is cached]
+* data [where the data is stored]

 Once you have the envronment set up, you should call:
 ```bash
 http://[system_root]/validate